rejnowicz281/fusion/README.md

 ## About

 Fusion helps users have more engaging and productive conversations with the power of AI.
-It features real-time communication, a personal AI assistant, AI-powered suggestions and other AI-powered features, making your interactions more dynamic and efficient.
+It features real-time communication, a personal AI assistant, AI-powered suggestions and other AI features, making your interactions more dynamic and efficient.

 ## Features